SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-plus.md

 ## Nginx Plus Alerts

-Sumo Logic has provided out of the box alerts available via[ Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you quickly determine if the Nginx Plus server is available and performing as expected.
+Sumo Logic has provided out-of-the-box alerts available via[ Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you quickly determine if the Nginx Plus server is available and performing as expected.
 These alerts are built based on logs and metrics datasets and have preset thresholds based on industry best practices and recommendations.
 They are as follows:

 <table>
   <tr>